jonashackt/spring-boot-flyio/README.md

 Before we can actually use this image with fly.io, we have to make it publicly accessible.
 This is just needed once - and its only because the default visibility for container images on the GitHub Container Registry is private.

-So head over to the package settings of your GitHub Container Registry image and scroll down to the `Danger Zone` and click on `change visibility`:
+So head over to the package settings of your GitHub Container Registry image (the package settings live in https://github.com/users/yourOrgaName/packages/container/yourRepositoryName/settings) and scroll down to the `Danger Zone` and click on `change visibility`:

 ![container-image-visibility](screenshots/container-image-visibility.png)